frederic-perez/AmE-dictionary/data/idioms.md

 __money pit__ :two: A business, possession, or other financial commitment that requires or consumes an increasingly large amount of money, especially more than was first anticipated. _I bought this restaurant because of its prime downtown location, but with all the repairs and the huge amount of staff needed to run it, it’s proven to be quite a money pit._
 __money talks__ Rich people can get what they want.
 __monkey off one’s back__ A persistent burden or problem one no longer has to deal with. _I can’t wait until I’m done paying my student loans—that will be a monkey off my back!_ _The win did remove the major monkey off his back._
-__moral compass__ :two: That which serves or guides a person’s knowledge, sense, or intuition of correct virtues, morals, or ethics.
+__moral compass__ :three: That which serves or guides a person’s knowledge, sense, or intuition of correct virtues, morals, or ethics. _Our country’s moral compass has surely gone awry in recent times, as our priorities seem now to favor the wealthy accumulating more wealth at the expense of any other concern._
 __more often than not__ :two: Usually; as a rule. _Syn_ by and large, generally, mostly
 __more sinned against than sinner__ Less guilty or worthy of blame than others, especially those who have injured or laid such blame or guilt upon one. _I may be exploiting a loophole in how much I receive in social welfare payments, but given that my retirement fund was stolen from me by fraudulent investors, I’d say I’m more sinned against than sinner._
 __most of the time__ _Most of the time I do my breakfast._